hack3rs.ca network-security

 defensive-use-cases

-• $Troubleshoot TLS handshake failures, certificate mismatches, and HTTP application errors.
+• $Troubleshoot TLS handshake failures, certificate errors, and HTTP application response codes.

-• $Reconstruct timelines for suspicious outbound traffic or potential exfiltration attempts.
+• $Reconstruct timelines for suspicious outbound connections and potential data exfiltration attempts.

 common-mistakes

-• $Capturing from the wrong interface or network point and drawing incorrect conclusions.
+• $Capturing from the wrong interface and drawing conclusions from incomplete traffic.

-• $Sharing raw PCAPs without reviewing sensitive content exposure.
+• $Sharing a raw pcap file without reviewing what credentials and sensitive data it contains.

 expert-habits-for-free-self-study